KomputeProject/kompute/README.md

 * Uses cmake as build system, and provides a top level makefile with recommended command
 * Uses xxd (or xxd.exe windows 64bit port) to convert shader spirv to header files
 * Uses doxygen and sphinx for documentation and autodocs
-* Uses vcpkg for finding the dependencies, it's the recommanded set up to retrieve the libraries
+* Uses vcpkg for finding the dependencies, it's the recommended set up to retrieve the libraries

 ##### Updating documentation